claudio-dg/sofar_assignment/README.md

  ### Behaviour description  : ###

-Flowchart explaining how the simulation works
+Flowchart explaining how the simulation works & VIDEO DEMO